logphile/parentzeroblog/content/about/index.md

 - The loss of trust.
 - The loss of stability.
 - The loss of time with your kid.
-- And the worst of all?
-Watching your child cry for something you can’t give them—a home that still feels whole.
+- The pain of watching your child cry for something you can’t give them—a home that still feels whole.

 _I’ve been there.
 I’m still there._